 - Spending a lot of time obtaining and using LSD.

 - Using LSD instead of fulfilling major personal or professional obligations.

 - Craving LSD.

-- Continuing to use even when doing so is creating interpersonal issues and/or mental/physical health issues.
+- Continuing to use LSD even when doing so is creating interpersonal issues and/or physical/mental health issues.

-- Giving up hobbies in favor of using.
+- Giving up hobbies in favor of using LSD.

 - Needing to take more and more LSD to get “high.”

-Despite the lack of evidence supporting a classic picture of physiologic dependence and addiction development, people can still be profoundly and negatively impacted by frequent LSD use, and could benefit from some sort of substance abuse treatment intervention.
+Despite the lack of evidence supporting a classic picture of physiologic dependence and addiction development with LSD misuse, people can still be profoundly and negatively impacted by frequent LSD use and could benefit from some sort of substance abuse treatment intervention.

 LSD Withdrawal Treatment